-- High quality skills’ training is now provided in all Irish prisons, informed by labour market demands.
+- High quality skills’ training is now provided in all Irish prisons.

-- Employees who have a criminal record are often extremely appreciative of being given a second chance, and are usually committed, hardworking, and loyal workers.
+- Employees who have a criminal record are often extremely appreciative of being given a second chance, and are usually very committed, hard working, and loyal workers.

 - Some companies have found that the employment of ex-offenders has had a positive effect on their business leading to a highly motivated and dedicated workforce (IBEC).

 - Diversity management: The benefits of a diverse workforce can be summarised as follows:

 - recruitment and retention of skilled and dedicated staff and

 - it helps the company understand and meet the diverse needs of the population